BirdeeHub/FOOdBAR/README.md

 There will likely be some spaghetti that I will figure out how to handle better as I go.

+I chose this stack because I want to mostly focus on back end, and also it is closest to the basics of web pages, something I did not know very well yet.

+I felt it would be better to explore it at this level first before using a framework that obscures the pathing and requests.

 ### Install and development building instructions

 #### nix